MicrosoftDocs/azure-devops-docs/docs/pipelines/apps/cd/deploy-webdeploy-iis-deploygroups.md

 # Deploy to a Windows Virtual Machine

-**VSTS | TFS 2018**
+**Azure Pipelines | TFS 2018**

 ::: moniker range="<= tfs-2018"
 [!INCLUDE [temp](../../_shared/concept-rename-note.md)]
 ::: moniker-end

-We'll show you how to set up continuous deployment of your ASP.NET or Node app to an IIS web server running on Windows using Visual Studio Team Services (VSTS).
+We'll show you how to set up continuous deployment of your ASP.NET or Node.js app to an IIS web server running on Windows using
+Azure Pipelines.
 You can use the steps in this quickstart as long as your continuous integration process publishes a web deployment package.

 ![A typical release pipeline for web applications](azure/_shared/_img/vscode-git-ci-cd-to-azure.png)